azorya/KafkaNotes/offset_exercise1.md

 We can manually adjust an offset using *--reset-offsets* option.
 Since it is a danager operation we have two modes aka two options: *--dry-run* to check what the outcome would be (below) and *--execute* to perform a real action.

-Let us adjust our offsets on the partion 1 (T2:1) where we have two records with the keys *three* & *fore*.
-First let us have a look with --dry-run:
+Let us adjust our offsets on the partion 1 (T2:1) where we have two records with the keys *three* & *four*.
+First let us have a look with _--dry-run_ option:

     ~/kafka/current/bin/kafka-consumer-groups --bootstrap-server localhost:9092 --group G2 --reset-offsets --topic T2:1 --to-offset 1 --dry-run

     GROUP                          TOPIC                          PARTITION  NEW-OFFSET
     G2                             T2                             1          1

-And then do it with --execute.
+And then do it for real with option _--execute_.

     ~/kafka/current/bin/kafka-consumer-groups --bootstrap-server localhost:9092 --group G2 --reset-offsets --topic T2:1 --to-offset 1 --execute